Saphiretrolet11/IoT_project/README.md

    - Create a folder (you can name it whatever) and click use this folder.
    - A window will ask for a project name (you can name it whatever you want).
    - Go to the Explorer tab on the left hand bar, click “open folder” and select your project folder.
+   - Make sure your Pico WH is connected to your PC using USB.
-   - Go back to the Pymakr extension, click on “add devices”, and select your device .
+   - Go back to the Pymakr extension, click on “add devices”, and select your device.
+   - Click the lightning icon.
+   - Click the Start Development Mode to upload your code to the Pico WH (it will be updated everytime you save your code).
    - You are now ready to begin!.

  ### 3. Download Necessary Drivers.